rehierl/abstract-properties/14-x-types-of-scopes/14-0-pre-order-traces/2-1-induced-subtrees.md

 ```

 If one shifts one's focus to the node order of the ordered doctree, one might
-notice that the description "induced subtree", which is defined as containing
+notice that the description "induced subtree", which is defined to contain the
-the node provided and all its descendants, is in regards to a particular base
+specified node and all of its descendants, is in regards to a particular base
 order.

 With that in mind one can then notice that the induced subtree `TU[n]` is,